jessepav/lacygoill-wiki-backup/git/git.md

 This matters for example, if you write `/pattern`.
 The slash stands for “only in the current directory”.
 The notion of current directory is affected by where the gitignore file lives.
-A global gitignore lives  outside the project, but is processed as  if it was at its root.
+A global gitignore lives outside the project,  but is processed as if it were at its root.

 ## I wrote `tags` in a gitignore file.
 In which directory of the project will a `tags` entry be ignored?